sodapie/B_ryukyu/README.md

 # B_ryukyu
-code to convert json file of ryukyu golden-kings to table data
+This is the code to convert json file of ryukyu golden-kings to table data.